g123k/flutter_plugin_device_apps/README.md

 [![Pub](https://img.shields.io/pub/v/device_apps.svg)](https://pub.dartlang.org/packages/device_apps)

 A plugin to list installed applications on an Android device (⚠️ iOS is not supported).
+You can also listen to app changes (eg: installations, updates…)

 ## Change with Android 11